About the Journal

 Focus and Scope

-Journal Transition Studies Review is currently indexed by EconLit and Scopus.
+Journal Transition Studies Review is currently indexed by EconLit, Scopus, Google Scholar.

-Journal Transition Studies Review is published semiannualy in both printed and online version.
-However, in occurence of International Conferences or Special Seminars promoted by Transition Studies Research Network, a special issue will be published on the specific topics of the event.
+Journal Transition Studies Review is published semi-annually in both printed and online version.
+However, in occurrence of International Conferences or Special Seminars promoted by Transition Studies Research Network, a special issue will be published on the specific topics of the event.

 Prof. Giorgio Dominese CV and main Publications